GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

 :       Whether modifications of code owner config files that newly add
         non-resolvable code owners should be rejected on commit received and submit.\
-        if `true` newly added non-resolveable code owners are reported as errors and the commit is rejected.\
+        If `true` newly added non-resolveable code owners are reported as errors and the commit is rejected.\
         If `false` newly added non-resolvable code owners are only reported as warnings and the commit is not rejected.\